ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

    </table>

-## Suggestions
+## My conclusion

 I had two motivations for writing this post.
 First, frustration with journals that keep publishing demonstrably false claims about the theory, motivation, and history behind spatial statistics.
 It does not help that words like 'bias' are being used in a flippant manner.
-The entire conceptual framework that has guided statistical research on SA for more than one hundred years is being pushed aside without any effort to seriously engage with it.
 Second, I had a genuine interest in spatial+.
-I was interested because it plays on the pre-whitening method, and at first glance I thought it might work well.
+I was interested because it plays on the pre-whitening method, and at first glance I honestly thought it might have a certain advantage.

-Unfortunately, it seems to me that spatial+ provides another case where the concept of 'spatial confounding' (the meaning of which keeps changing) motivated the creation of an ad hoc procedure which turns out to be flawed.
-The first example of this is restricted spatial regression (RSR), which I focused on in my article in <em>Geographical Analysis</em>.
-Both techniquues are motivated by the mistaken premise that there is something obviously wrong with standard spatial regression models that ought to be fixed.
+Unfortunately, it looks like spatial+ is actually biased in the standard statistical sense of the term.
+Spatial+ may be another case where a flawed notion of 'spatial confounding' has motivated the creation of an ad hoc procedure which also turns out to be flawed.
+The first example of this was restricted spatial regression (RSR) (for critiques see Donegan 2025; Zimmerman and Ver Hoef 2021).
+Both RSR and spatial+ were motivated by the mistaken premise that the adjustments made by spatial regression models are illogical.
+I suspect that the term 'spatial confounding' is causing confusion in part because it seems to reduce a problem of <em>autocorrelation</em> to one of confounding, whereas the two actually differ in meaningful ways.

-In light of all this confusion, I offer the following suggestions for spatial data analysis.

-First, you can and should use spatial regression models to estimate regression coefficients with spatial data.
-Spatial regressions are not 'biased'.
-Various authors have claimed that spatial regression models become problematic when both the dependent and independent variables exhibit SA; the methods were supposedly designed with the assumption that only the dependent variable exhibits SA.
-That is false and quite misleading.
-Spatial statistical methods (for data analysis and study design) were first developed precisely to address the challenges that arise when both variables exhibit SA.
-If by 'biased' one really means 'biased when there is confounding', then there is not much to discuss because that is a truism.
-Break out of it!

 ## R code